 The world of scams is wide and varied.
 Some scammers throw a wide net, hoping to catch anybody and everybody, but many are very targeted.
 They pick demographics more susceptible to their scam, and go after them.
 An elderly retired woman at home is going to get very different scams than the young, poor college student.
 The elderly are often the target of scams, meaning some are overly cautious of everything.

 You need to understand what kind of scams your target market deals with, and find a way to communicate with your audience while distancing yourself from scam tactics.
 If your audience deals with spam calls all day, calling your leads might not be a great choice.
-Similarly, if there inbox is full of spam messages, all with ridiculous headlines, you need to take a new approach to catch their attention.
+Similarly, if their inbox is full of spam messages, all with ridiculous headlines, you need to take a new approach to catch their attention.

 Looking Professional and Clean of Scam Clues